 It’s that time of year.
 Cue the lights, decorations, music.… and the “War on Christmas.”

 Proclaiming a secular assault on the religious significance of the holiday has become a seasonal staple, just like the Macy’s Parade with Santa Claus.
-The President made saying “Merry Christmas” a campaign issue and it has been a staple of conservative talk show hosts for years.
+Saying “Merry Christmas” became a 2016 campaign talking point and it has been a staple of conservative talk show hosts for years.